moolitayer/cm-integration/README.md

 **Removing a PR**: `./manageiq_prs.py remove <repo>/<pr>` (for example `remove manageiq-api/76`)

+1. Fork this repo.
-Please fork this repo, run the script to add a PR, and send the modified json file as a PR on this repo.
+2. Run the script to add a PR.
+3. Send the modified json file as a PR on this repo.

 The script will verify the PR is open and mergeable, and add it to the json file.